moodle/devdocs/docs/apis/subsystems/tag/index.md

 ### Search callback

-This is the most difficult part of Tag API.
-When user searches for the items tagged with a specific tag only the items user has access to must be returned.
-Running an access check on all items can be very costly.
-Class **core_tag_index_builder** can help with retrieving and caching records, especially inside the courses or activity modules.
+Given a user searches for any items tagged with a specified tag, only the items that the user has access to must be returned.

+To limit the performance impact of checking user access against items the following class ``core_tag_index_builder()`` can assist with the retrieval and caching of records, especially within both course and activity modules.

 ```php
 function mod_wiki_get_tagged_pages($tag, $exclusivemode = false, $fromctx = 0, $ctx = 0, $rec = 1, $page = 0) {